jazzchng/valouncher/README.md

 # Valouncher

 Valouncher is a script that allows you to manage and launch multiple accounts for the game Valorant.
-It provides a simple command-line interface to add, edit, view, update rank information and launch accounts :)
+It provides a simple command-line interface(v1)/GUI(v2) to add, edit, view, update rank information and launch accounts :)

+## v2 Prerequisites

+Before using Valouncher v2, ensure that you have the following software/packages installed on your system:

+- Python 3.x
+- tkinter
+- pyautogui
+- requests
+- pywinauto

-## Prerequisites
+## v1 Prerequisites

-Before using Valouncher, ensure that you have the following software/packages installed on your system:
+Before using Valouncher v1, ensure that you have the following software/packages installed on your system:

 - Python 3
 - pywinauto